liferlisiqi/Advanced-Lane-Finding/writeup.md

 ### 2. An example of a distortion corrected calibration image.

 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+Before:
+![alt text][image10]
+After:

-![alt text][image10] ![alt text][image11]
+![alt text][image11]

 ### Pipeline (single images)

 #### 1. Undistort

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 Before:
 ![alt text][image1]
-after:
+After:
 ![alt text][image2]